zjrohrbach/markdown-wkshts/Honors-Agenda.md

-Thu, Mar 18 / Fri, Mar 19
+Mon, Apr 5 / Tue, Apr 6
 ==================

 Agenda
 ---------
-**Objective:** Prove what you know about rotational motion.
+**Objective:** Apply the physics you've learned this year to solve  a problem

-1. Take the [Computer Portion](https://avon.schoology.com/course/2624603229/assessments/4778658020) of the test
+1. Reminders about the Project and the [Presentation Schedule][sched]
-2. Take the Paper portion of the test.
+2. Do the [Loop Lab]

-**If absent,** we will make up your test when you get back from break.
+**If absent,** please send me a message so we can figure out a way to make up the lab.
 <!--
 **If absent**: Please join us on Zoom